-Our results show that the MLTC mandate's effect on enrollment stabilized at month 19 after the mandate start (Table 7).
+Our results show that the MLTC mandate's effect on enrollment stabilized at month 19 after the mandate start (Table 7), i.e., by the time the most recent demonstration period started in December 2016.
 The enrollment trends were dominated by Region 1 (New York City), but there was wide variation across the mandate rollout regions.
 We found no evidence of increases or reductions in patient safety and quality of care among enrollees because of the MLTC mandate, according to the measures used in this study.
 Customer satisfaction was high across the years and across the measures, except for access to dental care.
 We found no evidence of increases or reductions in perceived access to dental care, satisfaction with MLTC plan, timeliness of services, or satisfaction with service quality due to the MLTC mandate.
-We did find, however, a statistically significant decrease in enrollees' satisfaction with their care manager associated with the MLTC mandate.
+We did find, however, a tatistically significant decrease in enrollees' satisfaction with their care manager associated with the MLTC mandate.